lienkt/QA-Form-Generator-FE/README.md

 ## 1. Introduction
 This is a application to get requirements and questions of a client to send to saler before creating an order.
 After the client input their requirements and questions, a pdf file will be generated and sent automatically to the client and the saler.

-This Frontend part of the project is made by Flutter.
+This Frontend part of the project made by Flutter.

 ![logo-dtm](https://raw.githubusercontent.com/lienkt/QA-Form-Generator-FE/main/project.png)